wp-plugins/yet-another-stars-rating/readme.txt

 5. Chart Top 10 overall ratings

 == Changelog ==

+= 0.4.7 =
+* Visitor votes has changed: if an user is logged in, now it's possibile to update the given vote
+* Using css sprite instead of single images
+* Using only 2 css instead 4
+* Added German Translation (thanks to Josef Seidl)

 = 0.4.6 =
 * New feature: you can add your own css rules!